altanpazarli/rss_annotation_tool_test/README.md

 1. a user should be able to log out
 - go to feeds page
 - click logout
 Expected: Successful Logout
-Result: Successful Logout
+Result: :white_check_mark:

 2. a user should not be able to add RSS feed & see My Feeds after logout
 - go to feeds page
 - click logout
 - refresh page & back
 Expected: No Add & My Feeds button - Successful Logout
-Result: No Add & My Feeds button - Successful Logout
+Result: :white_check_mark:

 ##### Get Feed Function